jaybeeuu/jaybeeuu-dev/packages/posts/src/jest-transforms/jest-transforms.md

 ```

 and that's what is used to compare with the regexp.
-This doesn't match so jest doesn't ignore it... and... passes it to babel to transform into commonJS (not confusing at all).
+This doesn't match so jest doesn't ignore it... and... passes it to babel to transform into CommonJS (not confusing at all).

-Except I'm using pnpm so thats not what `"chalk"` resolves to.
+Except I'm using pnpm so that's not what `"chalk"` resolves to.
 Instead I get this:

 ```txt